MinecraftWars/Gringotts/doc/configuration.md

          displayname: a custom name for the currency item (optional)
          lore: a list of custom item lore text lines (optional)
          value: a number
+         unit-name: a name for the denomination for display in messages (optional)
+         unit-name-plural: plural version of unit-name (optional)
        - (optional: more denominations)
        - ...

-* `material` can be an item id or a name from the [material list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
+* `material` can be an item id, a name from the [material list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html), or an item type parsable by Vault (see [Vault Items code](https://github.com/MilkBowl/VaultAPI/blob/master/src/main/java/net/milkbowl/vault/item/Items.java)), if Vault is installed.
-* `damage` is the modifier value for an item type.
+* `damage` is the modifier value or subtypoe for an item type.
 For example, all the dyes have the same item type, but different damage values.
 * `displayname` is a modified item name.
 Only items with this exact name, including colors, will count as the specified denomination. **This does *not* automatically rename all items of this type, you need to use a separate item renaming plugin for this.** It will, however, create currency items based on these settings.
 * `lore` is a list of custom lore lines that have to be present for an item to be counted as currency.
 Like `displayname`, it will only work if added by a third party plugin
 * `value` is a whole or fractional number denoting the value of a denomination.
 The number of fractional digits in a currency value should not exceed the number defined as `digits`.
+* `unit-name` sets the name for the denomination in messages to the player, such as account balance.
+If not set, uses the item's display name or regular name.
+* `unit-name-plural` is the plural version of `unit-name`.
+If not set, uses the singular unit name with 's' added.

 ##### Example denomination setup with different features used for each denomination